Witness to El Paso mass shooting deported after federal judge blocks Biden deportation pause

 Applying for a U visa requires documents from law enforcement attesting to the role a person played in an investigation.
 The El Paso County District Attorney’s Office issued that certification for the woman last fall, Lopez said.

-The district attorney’s office confirmed that it provided the woman’s attorney with U visa certification documents on Sept.
-16 but declined to answer any other questions regarding the upcoming trial.
+The district attorney’s office confirmed it provided the woman’s lawyer with U visa certification documents Sept.
+16 but declined to answer any other questions about the upcoming trial.

-The pandemic caused delays for attorneys in gathering the documents for her application, which was sent to U.S. Citizenship and Immigration Services this week, Lopez’s organization said.
-Living in Mexico does not necessarily disqualify her from applying for the coveted visa, but it could take years before a decision is made.
+The pandemic caused delays for attorneys in gathering the documents for her application, which was sent to U.S. Citizenship and Immigration Services on Monday, Lopez’s organization said.
+Living in Mexico does not necessarily disqualify her from applying for the coveted visa, but a decision could take years.

 “In a community of immigrants like El Paso, there would be so many crimes that would go unprosecuted and defendants who would go unconvicted” without people like the woman, Lopez said.
 “That is exactly why we have the U visa, to encourage people to come forward in the safety of knowing they will be protected, and that system failed her.”